agostini01/dev-with-docker/README.md

 This enables edits inside the container to not have permission issues outside of the container.

+The image was tested on `Docker version 19.03.6, build 369ce74a3c` running on `Ubuntu 18.04`.

 `build-docker.sh` will create a brand new docker image and tag with your user ID.